genonullfree/teleporter/README.md

 # Usage
 ```
+teleport 0.2.0
+Teleport is a simple application for sending files from Point A to Point B

 USAGE:
-    teleport [OPTIONS]
+    teleport [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help         Prints help information
+    -o, --overwrite    Overwrite remote file
     -V, --version      Prints version information

 OPTIONS:
     -d, --dest <dest>         Destination teleport IP address [default: 127.0.0.1]
     -i, --input <input>...
-List of filepaths to files that will be teleported [default: ""]
+List of filepaths to files that will be teleported [default: ]
     -p, --port <port>         Destination teleport Port, or Port to listen on [default: 9001]
 ```